SyedIbtahajAhmed/RUST/README.md

 Rust Codes
 In this Repository there Are Example Codes of Structures in Rust (Implementation Blocks of Structures and Also Associate Functions)
 In this Repository there are also example codes of Structures using traits.
-Difference Between Associative Instance And A Direct Instance.
+There is also difference described Between Associative Instance And A Direct Instance.